 - another adventure with @ColinAnderson - thanks for all the driving and the photos - I was too lazy to take any photos so these are all his!

 - thanks to Debbie Martin Consani for the en route Garmin technical support.
-The Garmin turn alerts have annoyed me for years and obviously after 5mins annoyed her so much she turned them of for me!😀
+The Garmin turn alerts have annoyed me for years and obviously after 5mins annoyed her so much she turned them of for me! - another experience to add to the list and try and work out this mad sport we love.

 What's next?